Your Guide to Choosing the Perfect HOA Manager in South Orange County

 -

-Involve the Board: Have multiple board members participate in the interviews to get different perspectives.
+Involve the Board: Have several board members join the interview to get different angles.

 -